 If you’ve made it this far, follow me on TripAdvisor and I’ll follow back! https://www.tripadvisor.com/Profile/navigatornick_com

-As our bare feet struggled to find their way through the cold running water and sharp rocks, we were on the lookout for fauna and plant life.
-Because we arrived mid-afternoon, we didn’t have a lot of time to stop enough as we would’ve like before the sun started to go down.
+As our bare feet struggled to find their way through the cold running water, we made our way down stream.
+Now, because we arrived mid-afternoon, we didn’t have a lot of time to stop enough as we would’ve like before the sun started to go down.
 The second waterfall of Los Chorros was not that far from the first.
 A 10 minute hike up the river and around a slight bend in the rock formation had us staring straight into the base.
 The fall sounded so powerful because of the rock formations surrounding it as it echoed off the rock-wall.
 You could feel the power!

 The sun started going down quicker and we realized we should head back before we were hiking back in the dark.
 No bueno!
 A few pictures later and we were up and out of the water and back on the irt trail.
 But, not before a couple of toe cramps had us laughing at ourselves.
 Seriously, toe cramps, they are the worst.
 I guess we were dehydrated from our travels.
 Before we knew it we were covered in sweat.
 The walk back up the rolling hills was a good workout.
 It didn’t take us much time at all to get back and that’s when we paid the $5 entrance and parking fee to the park.

 We left Los Chorros with a feeling of accomplishment since we had nothing planned our first day in case our flight was delayed.
 We left Los Chorrs and started to head northeast until we hit route 708.
 Not only did we successfully make it to Costa Rica but we got in our first adventure on Day 1.
 Our next planned adventure wouldn’t be until the next day but we still had to get there.
 As day turned into dusk and dusk turned into night, we were left driving through a thick fog on the curvy mountain roads.
 Did I mention is was raining most of the time too?
 Do not drive in the dark.
 I repeat, do not drive in the dark.
 It’s very dangerous and not safe if you are unfamiliar with the roads.
+The drop-offs are steep, the fog is dense and your headlights are pretty much useless.
 Trust us!

 Pro Tip: Do not drive in the dark, there are no street lights and the weather combined with the curvy mountain roads makes it very dangerous.